How To Look At A House

 These requirements do not apply to attics that have been designed to be unvented, which has separate standards covered by R806.5.

-Also, see our blog post What are the mistakes to avoid when doing attic improvements?
+Also, see Is a house required to have an eave overhang by code? and What are the mistakes to avoid when doing attic improvements?

 • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • • •